25 (Adele album): Breakthrough sessions

 You know what I found so amazing about [Ray of Light]? ...
 That's the record Madonna wrote after having her first child, and for me, it's her best.
 I was so all over the place after having a child, just because my chemicals were just hitting the fucking roof and shit like that ...
 I was just drifting away, and I couldn't find that many examples for myself where I was like, 'Fuck, they truly came back to themselves,' until someone was like, 'Well, obviously, Ray of Light.'

 The album was mixed at Electric Lady Studios.

 During the album's recording Adele travelled to Los Angeles to give the recording sessions "one last push".
 Adele spent two months in Los Angeles, and was determined to move forward with the album.
-During the sessions in Los Angeles she also wrote "When We Were Young" alongside Tobias Jesso Jr., the track was written at a rented house where Adele used Philip Glass' piano.
-Adele also worked with singer-songwriter Bruno Mars, initially the pair had attempted to create an uptempo song, however they created a "dramatic ballad" entitled "All I Ask".
+During the sessions in Los Angeles, she also wrote "When We Were Young" alongside Tobias Jesso Jr..
+The track was written at a rented house where Adele used Philip Glass' piano.
+Adele also worked with singer-songwriter Bruno Mars.
+Initially, the pair had attempted to create an uptempo song; however, they created a "dramatic ballad" entitled "All I Ask".

-After unfruitful sessions with Tedder, the pair went to lunch where Adele heard Taylor Swift's single "I Knew You Were Trouble".
+After unfruitful sessions with Tedder, the pair went to lunch, where Adele heard Taylor Swift's single "I Knew You Were Trouble".
 Tedder informed Adele that the song was produced by Max Martin, and sent her clips of his work.
 Shortly after this, Adele began work on the track "Send My Love (To Your New Lover)", reworking a skeleton of a song she had written when she was thirteen years old after being inspired by the release of Frank by Amy Winehouse.
 Kurstin also co-wrote and produced the song "Million Years Ago".
-The song was not set to be included on the record, but was added three days prior to the album's mixing at Electric Lady Studios in New York.
+The song was not scheduled for inclusion on the record, but was added three days prior to the album's mixing at Electric Lady Studios in New York.